-You must let us know you want to purchase your leave of absence by the earlier of:
+You must let us know you want to purchase your leave of absence:

 If you miss these timelines, you may still be able to purchase the leave but it could cost much more.
 If it costs more, it could be because you are paying for the full cost of that additional service, rather than just your own contributions.